-An underwhelming ranch home occupied a prime site on an active busy traditional street.
-The owner wished to re-purpose as a long-term residence with income generation.
+An underwhelming ranch home occupied a prime site on a busy, traditional street.
+The owner wished to re-purpose the building as a long-term residence with income generation.

-The two-flat residence was proposed. design’s massing and forms follow the pattern of the existing neighboring structures but in a contemporary form.
+We proposed a two-flat residence.
+The design’s massing and forms follow the pattern of the existing neighboring structures but in a contemporary form.
 Gabled and flat roof elements are integrated, drawing from the nearby architecture.

 The site design meets a variety of codes relating to open space, impervious areas, bicycle and vehicular parking, easements and building setbacks.
 The site plan provides open space for gathering and entertaining, on-site water infiltration and landscape/vegetable gardening.
 Each flat incorporates living spaces, three bedrooms, two bathrooms, an office, laundry and porches in a tight, clean footprint.
 The project received approvals from a variety of reviews including Historic Landmarks and Plan Commission.